AgrimSomani/research-agent/README.md

 ## Features
 - Exposes a RESTful API for research queries.
 - Web scraping of relevant links using the Serper API.
-- Website content extraction using Browserflow.
+- Website content extraction using Browserless.
 - Generation of research summaries and responses using the GPT-3.5 model.

 ## Prerequisites